 Then, we modify each sequence by deleting the traces of unneeded, additional proof marks.
 Therefore we discard phrases which is inside brackets.
 Those indicate the subsequence SEQUENCES inside the text such as (SEQUENCES), \{SEQUENCES\}, <SEQUENCES>, or [SEQUENCES].
 We discard them along WITH the brackets.
 In a similar context, there was multiple repetition of partiuclar tokens, such as "안녕 홍대 !!!!!!~~~????". so we shortened repeated patterns and make it appear only once.
 Those special tokens include [' ', '!', ';', '?', '\~', '>', '\^', '+', 'ㅠ', 'ㅜ', 'ㅋ'].
 After applying this, the original sentence is converted into "안녕 홍대 !~?"

-After this step, we filter sentences by leaving out only those whose jamo\_levenshetein distance \footnote{It is a morpheme-level levenshtein distance for Korean.
-We use an existing implementation\footnote{\url{https://github.com/lovit/soynlp/blob/503eaee28799e9a3baf01483c6fc59e0db524fa3/soynlp/hangle/_distance.py}} which is a function inside python library called soynlp.}is smaller than 10.
+After this step, we filter sentences by leaving out only those whose jamo\_levenshetein distance which is dicussed in Appendix \ref{appendix:jamo_lev}.\footnote{It is a morpheme-level levenshtein distance for Korean.} is smaller than 10.
 Pairs whose levenshtein distance is bigger than this threshold is likely to contain pairs that are not grammatical edits, but rather rephrases or additional explanations.
 Lastly, we retain pairs whose original and corrected pairs are unique and original and corrected sentences are not the same (there must be at least one edit).

 After this step, there are 109,560 sentence pairs in this corpus.
 Full details about the modifying and filtering functions for lang8 are going to be opensourced, for reproducibility for everyone.